Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.27 21:30 LYY

+- Change the directory structure

+- Modify the `README.md`

 ## 24.05.27 20:30 LYY

 -  Finish the docker, now you can run the whole pipeline using docker.
 Please read the `README.md` for more details.
 (What a damn hard work!😭 I don't want to use docker, reboot system, deal with all strange errors anymore)